Contrasting 1895 Bancorp of Wisconsin (BCOW) & Its Peers

-1895 Bancorp of Wisconsin (NASDAQ:BCOW – Get Rating) is one of 39 public companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
-We will compare 1895 Bancorp of Wisconsin to related businesses based on the strength of its dividends, analyst recommendations, profitability, risk, earnings, valuation and institutional ownership.
+1895 Bancorp of Wisconsin (NASDAQ:BCOW – Get Rating) is one of 39 public companies in the “Savings institutions, except federal” industry, but how does it compare to its competitors?
+We will compare 1895 Bancorp of Wisconsin to related companies based on the strength of its risk, dividends, valuation, analyst recommendations, institutional ownership, profitability and earnings.

+25.6% of 1895 Bancorp of Wisconsin shares are owned by institutional investors.
+Comparatively, 41.5% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
+3.5% of 1895 Bancorp of Wisconsin shares are owned by company insiders.
+Comparatively, 7.2% of shares of all “Savings institutions, except federal” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

+1895 Bancorp of Wisconsin has a beta of 0.67, suggesting that its share price is 33% less volatile than the S&P 500.
+Comparatively, 1895 Bancorp of Wisconsin’s competitors have a beta of 0.70, suggesting that their average share price is 30% less volatile than the S&P 500.

-This is a breakdown of recent ratings and recommmendations for 1895 Bancorp of Wisconsin and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for 1895 Bancorp of Wisconsin and its competitors, as reported by MarketBeat.com.

 |Sell Ratings